Who is National Credit Adjusters?

 Should I contact or pay National Credit Adjusters?

-Nothing good can come from contacting a debt collection company like National Credit Adjusters.
+It’s best to avoid speaking to a debt collection company on the phone.
 And making payments on the debt will reset the clock.
-So instead of helping your credit, it could make it worse.
-Of course, there are times when it’s best to just pay the debt, especially if it’s new and you’re sure that it’s legit.
+As a result, it could harm your credit rather than improve it.
+Of course, there are times when it’s best to negotiate a debt settlement, especially if it’s new and you’re sure that it’s legit.

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like National Credit Adjusters for millions of clients nationwide.
+The most effective way to deal with National Credit Adjusters is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like National Credit Adjusters on behalf of their clients.

 And they may be able to help you too.